News

 Nothing Without Us: The Women Who Will End AIDS premieres at IFC in New York on November 11.
 DI sessions with Director Harriet Hirshorn done at Dungeon Beach, thanks to Tim Korn.

-for the opener of the Late Show with Steven Colbert, Spike Jonze created a short film with Grover from Sesame Street.
+For the opener of the Late Show with Steven Colbert, Spike Jonze created a short film with Grover from Sesame Street.
 We graded it to the gray, chilly morning light that greets Steven Colbert as he wakes up, having slept in Central Park, and makes an unexpected friend.

 VICELAND launched recently, and the first season of shows I graded for them went on air.
 Working with Niharika Desai, Nick Carew, and Krishna Andavalou has been a rewarding collaboration, and both Gaycation and Weediquette have been renewed for a second season!